Custom Protective Acrylic Control Panel and Switch Covers - Datacover

 We printed our last catalog in 1994.
 The decision was made to shut down Datacover Inc. We filed for dissolution of the corporation and Datacover Inc ceased to exist, at least as a corporation.
 We started MIS Associates Inc to sell Inkjet Refill kits.

 A few requests for Datacovers were coming in after the shutdown.
-We produced them and shipped them to the customers.
-The volume was very low, just a tickle.
-MIS Associates Inc launched a website, www.datacover.com, to service those who still had a need for protective covers.
+We produced them and shipped them to low volume customers.
+MIS Associates Inc launched a website,www.datacover.com, to service those who still had a need for protective covers.

 Today